Boosting OCR Accuracy: Techniques and Tools for Enhanced Document Processing

 • Field-Level Accuracy: This measures the correctness of each data field extracted by the OCR system.
 It is particularly important for structured and semi-structured documents.

-• Recall and Precision: Recall measures the proportion of actual positive instances correctly identified, while precision measures the proportion of correct identifications.
+• Recall and Precision: Recall measures the proportion of actual positive instances (correctly recognized characters/words) that were correctly identified by the OCR system.
+Precision measures the proportion of instances identified as positive by the OCR system that were actually correct.
+Both are vital for understanding performance.

 Regularly monitoring OCR performance helps maintain optimal accuracy.
 A confusion matrix can provide a detailed breakdown of true positives, true negatives, false positives, and false negatives.